-The Redwood Coast Senior Center operates small transport buses for seniors aged 60 and over and disabled passengers in the greater Fort Bragg area.
-This is a demand, door-to-door service.
+The Redwood Coast Senior Center operates small transport buses for seniors aged 60 and over and disabled passengers in the greater Fort Bragg area through a contract with MTA.
+This is a demand, door-through-door service.

 Operating hours are 8:00 am to 4:00 pm Monday through Thursday, and 8:00 am to 3:00 pm Friday.
 The cost of the service depends on the destination, although fares range from \$1.00 to \$3.00.
-Drivers will assist people entering and exiting the vehicle, along with helping carrying bags and packages as well.
+Drivers will assist people in entering and exiting the vehicle, along with helping to carry bags and packages as well.

 MTA pays a large part of the cost of this service and is a longtime partner of the Redwood Coast Senior Center.
+Funding comes from MCOG allocations of LTF as part of MTA's annual claim for funding.